Norfolk Southern CEO Mark George and Union Pacific CEO Jim Vena

-This is not merely a story about railroads.
-It is whether a deal that makes strong sense on paper can survive contact with operational reality.
+This is not simply a story about railroads.
+It is whether a deal that makes strong sense on paper can survive contact with operational reality

 The Context

-American freight rail has six "Class I" railroads (carriers with annual revenues exceeding $900 million) that control approximately 90% of US rail freight.
+American freight rail is dominated by six "Class I" railroads (the federal designation for the industry's largest carriers), which combined control approximately 90% of US rail freight.
 Over time, the industry has consolidated into two regional duopolies:

-West of the Mississippi River: Union Pacific (headquartered in Omaha, Nebraska; $24.2 billion in 2024 revenue, 32,000 route miles across 23 states) competes with BNSF Railway, a subsidiary of Warren Buffett's Berkshire Hathaway.
+West of the Mississippi River: Union Pacific (headquartered in Omaha, Nebraska, $24.9 billion in 2024 revenue, 32,000 route miles across 23 states) competes with BNSF Railway, a subsidiary of Warren Buffett's Berkshire Hathaway.

 There are also two Canadian carriers (Canadian National and Canadian Pacific Kansas City) operating networks extending into the United States.

 The proposed merger would eliminate this divide.
 Norfolk Southern shareholders would receive one Union Pacific share plus $88.82 in cash per share, valuing the company at $320 per share (a standard 25% premium).
 Jim Vena, Union Pacific's CEO since August 2023 and a 40-year railroad veteran who started as a brakeman, would lead the combined entity.
-Mark George, Norfolk Southern's CEO since September 2024, installed after activist investor Ancora Holdings ousted his predecessor following a derailment in East Palestine, Ohio, would see his railroad absorbed.
+Mark George, Norfolk Southern's CEO since September 2024, who was installed after the board terminated his predecessor amid conduct violations and lingering pressure from activist investor Ancora Holdings, would see his railroad absorbed.

 The Case For: A Problem Worth Solving